• A

 2. To bring to students’ attention the complications involved in codifying, stabilizing, legitimizing and defending HKE as a variety.

-4. To create an awareness of the individual creativity and linguistic responsibilities involved in our making and use of HKE.
+4. To create an awareness of the individual creativity and social responsibilities involved in our making and use of HKE.

 Learning Outcomes